mDIS Backups

 vboxmanage export mdis-jet_20200329 -o /data/virtualbox/shared_boxes/mdis-jet_20200329.ova

-On Windows the command would be very similar, except the pathnames would look different of course.
+On Windows, the command would be very similar, except the pathnames would look different, of course.

 VirtualBox Snapshots

-• In the list of snapshots, right-click on any snapshot you have taken and select Restore.
+- In the list of snapshots, right-click on any snapshot you have taken and select Restore.
 By restoring a snapshot, you go back or forward in time.
 The current state of the machine is lost, and the machine is restored to the exact state it was in when the snapshot was taken.

 Additional techniques

-The techniques described here both apply to Virtual machines and in particular to mDIS instances running natively on a Server.
+The techniques described here both apply to virtual machines and in particular to mDIS instances running natively on a server.

 Running a "native" mDIS means running an mDIS instance without VirtualBox.
-Backing up such instances cannot be accomplished with .ova files or Snapshots.
+Backing up such instances cannot be accomplished with .ova files or snapshots.
 Instead:

-• Use backup software to create backups at the operating system level.
+- Use backup software to create backups at the operating system level.
 This process works by finding all the changed files and saving only these files to backup storage.

-sudo apt install deja-dup duplicity python-gi.
+Install it withsudo apt install deja-dup duplicity python-gi

-Commandline-Program deja-dup also has a GUI frontend which is simply called "Backups".
-Start it from the command line with deja-dup --name=backups.
-The configuration via GUI is easy and pretty self-explanatory:
+also has a GUI frontend which is simply called "Backups."
+Start it from the command line withdeja-dup --name=backups

-• To save only the database content, you should create a daily dump of the MySQL database (using mysqldump).
-That will create 1 single backup file per day, which can be saved away with the chosen backup software (or stored directly in appropriate location).
+directory under version control (git).
+This protects frontend code and backend code even better if you follow established practices (commit often, push it somewhere). - To save only the database content, you should create a daily dump of the MySQL database (using mysqldump).
+That will create one single backup file per day, which can be saved away with the chosen backup software (or stored directly in the appropriate location).

 Saving backups

 You must also save the backups to offsite storage.
-That means: other network locations, or external media (e.g. USB sticks which are removed and stored elsewhere).
+That means: other network locations or external media (e.g., USB sticks which are removed and stored elsewhere).

-Use git push to save your version-controlled directories to a remote git repo.
+to save your version-controlled directories to a remote git repo.
 This protects against scenarios such as failed hardware, stolen laptops, etc.

 Restore Operations

-This section describes how to restore a corrupt mDIS from a Backup.
+This section describes how to restore a corrupt mDIS from a backup.

 TBC